haleemur/sql-style-guide/sql_style_guide.md

     book.checkin_at

 This is tricky, so read carefully.
 If one needs to add a new field to `GOOD`, it causes a 1 line diff, But a 2 line diff to `BAD`.
+The extra diff is due to the `,` at the end of `book.checkin_at`.
 The same applies if we remove the last field `book.checkin_at` from the list.
-It is very rare that a query is edited to remove the first field in the list.
-That's why this rule makes sense.

 ### Clause dependent indentation

 Here, the indentation is used to show membership to a clause, and each clause sets its own level of indentation.

 **SELECT Block**: First field is indented 4 spaces, 2nd field onwards indented with 2 spaces